howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 <Instruction>

 Now add the `Search` component as a new route to the app.
-Open `App.js` and update render to look as follows:
+Open `App.js` and update `exported` functional component to look as follows:

 ```js{9}(path=".../hackernews-react-apollo/src/components/App.js")
 export default () => (